 Our corporate culture is founded on transparent reporting and corporate communications, on corporate governance aimed at the interests of all stakeholders, fair and open dealings between the Management Board, the Supervisory Board and employees as well as on compliance with the law.

 The designation Vonovia comprises Vonovia SE and its Group companies.
 Vonovia is a European company (SE) in accordance with the German Stock Corporation Act (AktG), the SE Act and the SE Regulation.
 Its registered headquarters is in Bochum.
 It has three governing bodies: the Annual General Meeting, the Supervisory Board and the Management Board.
-The duties and authorities of those bodies derive from the SE Regulation (SE-VO), the German Stock Corporation Act and the Articles of Association.
+The duties and authority of those bodies derive from the SE Regulation (SE-VO), the German Stock Corporation Act (AktG) and the Articles of Association.
 Shareholders, as the owners of the company, exercise their rights at the Annual General Meeting.

 According to the two-tier governance system, Vonovia SE has a Management Board and a Supervisory Board.
 In the two-tier governance system, the management of business and the monitoring of business are strictly separated from each other.
 The duties and responsibilities of these two bodies are clearly specified by law in the German Stock Corporation Act.

 In accordance with the governing laws, in particular the SE Regulation and the German SE Employee Participation Act (SEBG), the Supervisory Board is only made up of representatives of the shareholders.
 The highest representative body of the employees is the Group works council.
-A works council was also set up at the level of Vonovia SE.
+An SE works council was also set up at the level of Vonovia SE.

 The Management Board and Supervisory Board of a company listed in Germany are obliged by law (Section 161 of the German Stock Corporation Act) to report once a year on whether the officially published and relevant recommendations issued by the government commission German Corporate Governance Code, as valid at the date of the declaration, have been, and are being, complied with.
 Companies affected are also required to state which of the recommendations of the Code have not been, or will not be, applied and, if not, why.

-The Management Board reports in its declaration, also on behalf of the Supervisory Board, on important aspects of corporate governance pursuant to Section 289a of the German Commercial Code (HGB) and No. 3.10 of the German Corporate Governance Code (GCGC).
+The Management Board reports in its declaration, also on behalf of the Supervisory Board, on important aspects of corporate governance pursuant to Section 289 a of the German Commercial Code (HGB) and No. 3.10 of the German Corporate Governance Code (GCGC).

 Shareholder Information: Shareholders can obtain full and timely information about our company on our website and can access current as well as historical company data.
-Among other information on its website, Vonovia regularly posts all financial reports, important information on the company’s governing bodies (including resumes), its corporate governance documentation (Declaration of Conformity), information requiring ad hoc disclosure and press releases.
+Among other information on its website, Vonovia regularly posts all financial reports, important information on the company’s governing bodies (including resumes), its corporate governance documentation (declaration of conformity), information requiring ad hoc disclosure and press releases.

 Financial Calendar: Shareholders and interested members of the financial community can use a regularly updated financial calendar on the website to obtain information on publication, conference and information dates, roadshows and the timing of the Annual General Meeting early on.